WASdev/ci.docker/README.md

 ## Optional Enterprise Functionality

 This section describes the optional enterprise functionality that can be enabled via the Dockerfile during `build` time, by setting particular argument (`ARG`) or environment variable (`ENV`) and calling `RUN configure.sh`.
-Each of these options trigger the inclusion of specific configuration via XML snippets (except for `VERBOSE`), described below:
+Each of these options trigger the inclusion of specific configuration via XML snippets (except for `SERVER_NAME` and `VERBOSE`), described below:

 * `TLS` (`SSL` is deprecated)
   *  Description: Enable Transport Security in Liberty by adding the `transportSecurity-1.0` feature (includes support for SSL).